 6. N (neutral) to distribution with UPS function

 The energy stored in the station's battery is usually sufficient forseveral hours.
-If you want to provide power for a longer period,you must use additional energy sources, such as a backupgenerator (inverter type) or solar panels.The recommended connection scheme for a backup generator:Switching block for backup generatorThe backup generator is intended for use as a power source, which may be needed in case of a prolonged power outage.
-It should bean inverter generator with a rated power of at least 5 kW, which is also suitable for sensitive electricity consumers and is accepted by KS 5200PS as the general power grid.
-The switching block must switch power from the electrical grid to the generator on all poles (L and N).
+If you want to provide power for a longer period,you must use additional energy sources, such as a backupgenerator (inverter type) or solar panels.The recommended connection scheme for a backup generator:Switching block for backup generatorThe backup generator is intended for use as a power source that may be needed in case of a prolonged power outage.
+It must bean inverter generator with a rated power of at least 5 kW, which is also suitable for sensitive electricity consumers and is accepted by KS 5200PS as the general power grid.
+The switching block must switch power from the electrical network to the generator on all poles (L and N).
 This can be a manual switch or an AVR module that starts the generator not immediately, but only when the control contacts of the solar power station close.

 1. L (phase) from the external power grid